 Data plays an important role in the lives of public policy makers.
 Data can help answer the following questions:

 - What are the effects (intended or unintended) of our policies on different groups?

 - How much will these policies cost?

 - Can we predict whether this policy will be feasible?
 Can we really get it done?

 - Will we have buy-in from our stakeholders?

-The major change has come in the 3Vs—the volume, variety, and velocity of data.
-Social media, review sites, search terms, cellphones, the Internet of Things, GIS and drones, CCTV cameras, satellites, traffic sensors—the amount of data now available for policy analysis is frankly staggering.
-Many analysts are finding themselves overwhelmed by the possibilities.
+Social media, review sites, search terms, cellphones, the Internet of Things, GIS and drones, CCTV cameras, satellites, traffic sensors—there is a large amount of data now available for policy analysis.

 The Role of the Public Policy Data Scientist

 Enter the data scientist.
 These trained pros know how to use statistics, computer science, quantitative methods, and big data tools to create more effective public policies.
 They meld machine-generated data (e.g. sensors) with citizen-gathered data to predict events.
 They mine social media and the Internet for behavior patterns.
 They create beautiful data visualization programs to demonstrate the effects of decisions to politicians.
 Their findings have major applications in:

 - Infrastructure/Smart Cities (e.g. reducing traffic congestion and vehicle pollution)